Background to Case

 In December 2014, the defendant Tony Rugari was charged with common assault over an incident where he allegedly attacked a facilitator during a supervised visit with his son.

-The matter proceeded to hearing in Liverpool Local Court in May 2015, where he was allegedly observed writing “go on 2 winess proteshen” [sic] next to the listing for his case on the public court list.
+The matter proceeded to Liverpool in May 2015, where he was allegedly observed writing “go on 2 winess proteshen” [sic] next to the listing for his case on the public court list.
 A police officer allegedly observed the alleged threat, and Mr Rugari was arrested at court and taken to nearby Liverpool Police Station to be charged.

 The police prosecutor became aware of the arrest and made an application before Magistrate Roger Prowse to adjourn the hearing, which was agreed to by the defence.
 However, the Magistrate insisted that the defendant be “unarrested” so the assault hearing could proceed, and quickly refused the adjournment application without hearing submissions from the parties.

 The Magistrate then withdrew his refusal, heard submissions, then once again refused the adjournment.